Ownfos/cpp-tips/README.md

 };

 // The underlying instance is determined at runtime.
-// Virtual function table is used to determine which foo to use. void test(const Base& b)
+//  function table is used to determine which foo to use. void test(const Base& b)
 {
     b.foo();